openshift/training/beta-1-setup.md

 We **strongly** recommend that you use some kind of terminal window manager (Screen, Tmux).

+## Assumptions
+In most cases you will see references to "example.com" and other FQDNs related to it.
+If you choose not to use "example.com" in your configuration, that is fine, but remember that you will have to adjust files and actions accordingly.

 ## Setting Up the Environment
 ### DNS
 You will need to have a wildcard for a DNS zone resolve, ultimately, to the IP